 Introduction to High-Performance Computing: Setup

-The most common way of accessing a High-Performance Computing (HPC) cluster is via a remote shell.
-A remote shell allows you to execute commands on another machine same as you do sitting in front of it.
-A remote shell is convenient because it also allows other people to do the same, so you get access to a resource being utilized by several users at the same time.
+A remote shell is the most common way of accessing a High-Performance Computing (HPC) cluster.
+A remote shell allows you to execute commands on another machine as you do sitting in front of it.
+A remote shell is convenient because it also allows many other machine users to do the same, so you get access to a resource being utilized by tens or hundreds of users simultaneously.

-All that you need on your computer is a terminal emulator and an SSH client.
-A terminal emulator is a program that mimics the behavior of old dumb terminals from a few decades ago.
-An SSH client is a program on your computer that allows you to connect to the SSH server from another computer.
-In the old times (the 80s), people used to create a remote shell using Telnet.
-SSH provides a secure channel over an unsecured network such as the internet.
-SSH offers similar capabilities to Telnet but adding encryption, so all data sent and received between your computer and the remote host is encrypted in such a way that only your computer and the remote computer can see the data.
-If you want to know more about Secure Shell see it at Wikipedia.
-Currently (2021) WVU has two clusters for HPC, Spruce Knob and Thorny Flat.
+All you need on your computer is a terminal emulator and an SSH client.
+A terminal emulator is a program that mimics the behavior of old dumb terminals from decades ago.
+An SSH client is a program on your computer that allows you to connect to another computer using an encrypted channel.
+In the old times (the 80s), people used to create a remote shell using an unencrypted channel known as Telnet.
+Today, SSH provides a secure channel over an unsecured network such as the Internet.
+SSH offers similar capabilities to Telnet but adds encryption, so all data sent and received between your computer and the remote host is encoded in such a way that only your computer and the remote computer can see the data.
+If you want to learn more about Secure Shell, you can find it on Wikipedia.
+Currently (2024), WVU offers access to three HPC clusters: Thorny Flat, Dolly Sods, and the CTSI HPC Cluster.
 You can access them using SSH.
+The instructions here are valid for our main two clusters, Thorny Flat and Dolly Sods.

-Regardless of which Operating System you use, there is always a way of having the terminal emulator and SSH client that you need to connect to an HPC cluster.
+Regardless of which operating system you use, there is always a way to install the terminal emulator and SSH client that you need to connect to an HPC cluster.
 Both Linux and macOS include an SSH client by default.
-In this case, all that you have to do is open a terminal.
-On macOS the terminal is located in the Utilities folder inside your Applications folder.
+For these operating systems, all that you have to do is to open a terminal.
+On macOS, the terminal is located in Applications under the Utilities folder.
 On Linux, the terminal is so central that most Linux distributions create an icon directly from the desktop.
+Otherwise, you can search for it in your applications bar.

-On Windows machines, you need to install an external application.
-One option in Windows is a free application called PuTTY.
+On Windows machines, you have several options.
+You can install an external application or use Windows utilities such as Powershell or Visual Studio Code, which are included in modern versions of Windows.
+For the external application, one option is a free application called PuTTY.
 PuTTY offers a simple SSH client that is enough for this lesson.
-Another option is MobaXTerm that offers a full-featured SSH client plus the ability to open X11 windows from the remote machine.
+Another option is MobaXTerm, which offers a full-featured SSH client plus the ability to open X11 windows from the remote machine.
+There are many alternatives to these two.
+As soon as the application supports the SSH protocol, you can use it to connect to the clusters.

 PuTTY